Nehonix-Team/XyPriss/README.md

 server.start();
 ```

-Your server is now running with enhanced performance and security features.
+Your server is now running with built-in security middleware and routing capabilities.

 ---